 Additional documentation may be requested by the Office of Financial Aid for verification of untaxed income and benefits (even if income is excluded from the FAFSA).
 This may include, but is not limited to, collection of W-2 forms, child support payments received, payments made to tax-deferred pension and savings plans, and receipt of benefits from social services programs.

-*If conflicting information is discovered after disbursing aid, the College is required to reconcile the differences and recalculate the student's EFC.
+*If conflicting information is discovered after disbursing aid, Charter Oak is required to reconcile the differences and recalculate the student's EFC.
 If there is an over award, the student will be required to repay any excess funds.
 If a student is no longer enrolled, they will owe a Title IV overpayment to the U.S. Department of Education.
-In these cases, the College will notify the U.S. Department of Education of the over payment.
+In these cases, Charter Oak will notify the U.S. Department of Education of the over payment.